TheSpiritOfDark/YTchat-TwitchChat-Converter/README.md

 # YTchat-TwitchChat-Converter
-A simple python script that reads a YT chat and sends the messages to a twitch stream
+A simple python script that reads a YT chat and sends the messages to a twitch stream, made by me (TheSpiritOfDark, WafflingTitan31, ect, etc)

 # how to get your API keys and put it in the script